linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Turmoil in Financial Markets the Risk Business.md

 	- Hedge funds had also been blamed,  a day earlier,  when Treasury bond prices jumped unexpectedly sharply.
 	- Any big swing in any market is now routinely attributed to this or that hedge fund getting in or out.
 	- Market-makers' fears that they will find themselves on the wrong end of such trades has made them fearful of all trading.
-- This has been partly responsible for the widening of bid-ask spreads (the difference between the price a trader is willing to pay for a security and the price at which he offers to sell it).
+- This has been partly responsible for the widening of [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spreads]] (the difference between the price a trader is willing to pay for a security and the price at which he offers to sell it).
 	- This,  in turn,  signals the drying up of liquidity in many financial markets.
-	- There is even a particular villain,  an exemplary specimen,  on which critics can focus: Long-Term Capital Management (LTCM).
+	- There is even a particular villain,  an exemplary specimen,  on which critics can focus: Long-Term Capital Management ([[Class Note 13 The LTCM Meltdown|LTCM]]).
 	- Founded by,  among others,  two Nobel laureates in economics,  a former vice-chairman of the Federal Reserve,  and one of Wall Street's most successful bond-traders,  Long-Term Capital nearly went bust in September.
 	- It was saved only when the Federal Reserve organised its rescue by many of the banks that had previously lent it billions of dollars.
 	- According to Alan Greenspan,  the Fed's chairman,  if the fund had failed it could have inflicted serious damage on many market participants,  and "could potentially have impaired the economies of many nations,  including our own."
-	- Although its rescue has staved off the worst consequences,  rumours that LTCM is busy unwinding its huge positions continue to spook the markets.
+	- Although its rescue has staved off the worst consequences,  rumours that [[Class Note 13 The LTCM Meltdown|LTCM]] is busy unwinding its huge positions continue to spook the markets.
 	- Other hedge funds are already paying a price for the fund's demise.
-	- Banks,  blamed for lending too generously to LTCM and its fellow hedge funds before,  are now being more miserly.
+	- Banks,  blamed for lending too generously to [[Class Note 13 The LTCM Meltdown|LTCM]] and its fellow hedge funds before,  are now being more miserly.
 	- Some hedge funds have had credit lines cut; most are having to stump up far more collateral as security against loans.
 	- Investors are starting to withdraw money and redemptions are expected to soar as the financial year ends.
 	- Hardest hit,  ironically,  are the largish group of hedge funds that have performed well of late,  for the simple reason that they have the cash.
 	- To cap it all,  there are now calls in Congress and elsewhere for the funds to be regulated.
 - **Through a hedge backwards Hang on a moment.**
-	- Tarring all hedge funds with the brush that has been used for LTCM is wrong.
+	- Tarring all hedge funds with the brush that has been used for [[Class Note 13 The LTCM Meltdown|LTCM]] is wrong.
-	- The most striking thing about LTCM is not how similar it is to other hedge funds,  but how different.
+	- The most striking thing about [[Class Note 13 The LTCM Meltdown|LTCM]] is not how similar it is to other hedge funds,  but how different.
 	- Indeed hedge funds in general are surprisingly different,  one from another.
 	- The first was formed in 1949 by Alfred Winslow Jones.
 	- At the last count,  there were getting on for 3,  000 hedge funds,  managing around $200 billion of investors' money,  according to TAss,  a research firm.